-purpose of improving their proportion order to qualify for the housing own your own home, and be "leand is based on household size. • Maximum loan available is \$ • Health and safety hazards we have the total The City will provide low-interest rehabilitation loans to Pittsburg homeowners for the purpose of improving their property.
+Planned Activities The City will provide low-interest rehabilitation loans to Pittsburg homeowners for improving their property.
 This program is funded by the CDBG program.
-In order to qualify for the housing rehabilitation program, you must live in the City limits, own your own home, and be "low to moderate" income (this income changes annually and is based on household size and total family annual income). • Maximum loan available is \$30,000. • Health and safety hazards will be given top priority for consideration in the program. • Loan funds may be used for various improvements, but are required to fall under the category of health and safety, property maintenance, functional obsolescence, energy efficiency, or removal of architectural barriers for the disabled.
+To qualify for the housing rehabilitation program, applicant must live in the City limits, home is owner occupied, and applicant must be "low to moderate" income (this income changes annually and is based on household size and total family annual income). • Maximum loan available is \$30,000. • Health and safety hazards will be given top priority for consideration in the program. • Loan funds may be used for various improvements but are required to fall under the category of health and safety, property maintenance, functional obsolescence, energy efficiency, or removal of architectural barriers for the disabled.
 Common repairs permitted under this loan program include, but are not limited to: new roofs and gutters; electrical and plumbing upgrades; and installation of ramps and grab bars.
-18 Project Name 2017-2018 Interfaith Council of Contra Costa County - Winter Nights Emergency Family Shelter Target Area City of Pittsburg Goals Supported H 1 - Shelter for Homeless Population Needs Addressed Homeless Prevention Funding CDBG: \$12,000 Description Winter Nights Rotating Family Shelter is a project of the Interfaith Council of Contra Costa County.
+17 Project Name 2018-2019 Interfaith Council of Contra Costa County - Winter Nights Emergency Family Shelter Target Area City of Pittsburg Goals Supported H-1 - Permanent Housing for Homeless Needs Addressed Homeless Prevention Funding CDBG: \$16,261 Description Winter Nights Rotating Family Shelter is a project of the Interfaith Council of Contra Costa County.
 Program provides emergency shelter, food, tutoring, transportation, case management, housing placement assistance and more to homeless families living primarily in East and Central County.
 Winter Nights operates from October through May each year, and can serve up to 30 persons at any given time.
-Target Date 6/30/2018
+Target Date 6/30/2019

 Estimate the number and type of families that will benefit from the proposed activities Estimated to help approximately 12 Pittsburg residents.
-Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability and Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05 - Public Services HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description The rotating shelter moves from congregation to congregation every two weeks from October until the end of May or early June.
-Over 40 host and participating congregations, primarily in Central and East County, provide space, meals, and volunteers.
-A full list of these congregations is listed in Attachment Other-ICCC Participating Faith Communities.
+Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability and Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05 - Public Services HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description The rotating shelter moves from location to location every two weeks from October until the end of May or early June.
+Over 40 host and participating locations, primarily in Central and East County, provide space, meals, and volunteers.
+A full list of these locations is listed in Attachment Other-ICCC Participating Faith Communities.
 Planned Activities Winter Nights Rotating Family Shelter is a project of the Interfaith Council of Contra Costa County that was begun over eleven years ago.
 Winter Nights is an emergency shelter for homeless families supported by hundreds of volunteers from member faith communities throughout central Contra Costa County.
-Beginning in October and open until mid-May, the shelter location moves from congregation to congregation every two weeks during the cold winter months.
+Beginning in October and open until mid-May, the shelter location moves from location to location every two weeks during the cold winter months.
 Each participating faith community provides nighttime shelter (usually in a social hall but sometimes in a sanctuary), three meals a day, volunteer tutoring for school children and weekend activities for the clients.
 Tents are provided each family for privacy while living in the shelter, and each person receives a sleeping bag which they can take with them when they leave.
 A paid professional staff person is on duty 24 hours a day during the Winter Nights season.
 The shelter capacity is approximately 30 people per night.
-19 Project Name 2017-2018 City of Pittsburg Multi-Use Complex Target Area City of Pittsburg
+3 Project Name 2018-2019 Veterans Square Housing Project Target Area City of Pittsburg